The 10 Big Money Mistakes People Make

 2. Not Knowing What Money Is For

 Not knowing what money is for is at the root of the consumer debt problem.
 Money is not for spending indiscriminately on whatever we feel like having or think we need.
 It is not for accumulating in order to spend.
-Money is a security, a protection, a stewardship.
+Money is security, protection, stewardship.
 When we put money in its proper perspective and understand its purpose, then it is easier to manage it well.

 3.Getting Advice From the Wrong People